Mike Ballerino: Early boxing career in Tacoma, Washington

 On May 18, 1922, he lost to Sammy Gordon in four rounds.
 The Seattle Star advertised the bout as a "Special Event", but for a boxer who was nearly local to Seattle, there was relatively little pre-fight publicity.
 The Junior Lightweight Class was in its infancy and its boxers did not attract the attention of boxers from more established weight classes.
 After taking the Jr. Lightweight Title, Ballerino would draw larger crowds, and greater coverage.

 He fought Mike DePinto on June 12 and 26, 1922 in Washington drawing in six and losing in four rounds respectively.
 DePinto was a skilled Italian lightweight a shade below the skill of a serious contender.
 Their June 12 bout was only a preliminary for a bout between Jimmy Sacco and Joe Gorman in Aberdeen.
 Ballerino would not make the top of boxing cards often until taking the championship, though near the end of his career he would fight a number of name boxers in front of larger audiences.

 On October 25, 1922, he fought Seattle bantamweight Buddy Ridley at the Auditorium in Tacoma, in a bout that was pre-determined as a six-round draw at the insistence of Ballerino's manager Eddie Tait.
-The bout was a good draw, and spectators from Seattle flocked to Tacoma, as Balerino was "a rip snorting battler."
+The bout was a good draw, and spectators from Seattle flocked to Tacoma, as Ballerino was "a rip snorting battler."
 Leo Lassen of the Seattle Star noted that Ballerino "had always gone over big in every one of his scraps in the Northwest."
 Ballerino's manager Eddie Tait had worked as a boxing matchmaker, and referee, and had once been a boxer in contention for the featherweight championship.
 Tait had managed a boxing club in Honolulu in 1908.